Blob2802/zola_example/content/Le BACKSEAT des jeux modernes.md

 +++
-title = "Le BACKSEAT des jeux modernes" description = "A brief description of a custom Shortcode for Zola that implements loading and displaying external data." date = 2023-05-02T00:00:00Z draft = false
+title = "Le backseat des jeux modernes" description = "A brief description of a custom Shortcode for Zola that implements loading and displaying external data." date = 2023-05-02T00:00:00Z draft = false